jdg0711/analyzing_police_activity/README.md

 # Analyzing Police Activity
 ## A DataCamp project
 **Objective:** Explore the Stanford Open Policing Project dataset and analyze the impact of gender on police behavior.
-During the course, you will gain more practice with:
+Gain more practice with:
 - cleaning messy data
 - creating visualizations
 - combining and reshaping datasets
 - manipulating time series data

-Analyzing Police Activity with pandas will give you valuable experience analyzing a dataset from start to finish, preparing you for your data science career

 Programming languages and libraries used:
 - python